Internal Baltimore Police report gives high marks for response to protests, civil gatherings in 2020

 - Oops!Something went wrong.Please try again later.

-Baltimore Police officers largely upheld protesters rights during nightly demonstrations in 2020 following the death of George Floyd, a review by the agency has found.
+BALTIMORE — Baltimore Police officers largely upheld protesters' rights during nightly demonstrations in 2020 following the death of George Floyd, a review by the agency has found.

 The police department issued its “Assessment of 2020 First Amendment Protected Activities” report as required as part of a federal consent decree, assessing how officers treated individuals demonstrating in response to Floyd’s death in May and June 2020.
 The report also looked at the department’s response to protests at Vice President Mike Pence’s visit to Baltimore during the Republican National Convention in August last year.